 [node:title] [node:field_people_bio_last_name] | [site:name]

-Dr. Balbir Kaur Gurm is a faculty member in the Bachelor of Science in Nursing Program at KPU and an award-winning educator.
+Dr. Balbir Kaur Gurm teaches in the Faculty of Health across programs.
+She teaches courses on organizational and social change, research and communication and ethics.
+She is an award winning educator.
 Dr. Gurm has been honoured with the Teaching Excellence Award from the College of Registered Nurses of British Columbia and the NISODS Teaching Excellence Award from the University of Texas.
-Her other awards include: Times of Canada, Women in Focus and Shakti.
 Her doctoral dissertation was a social audit of KPU.
-She is currently the editor-in-chief of KPU's electronic journal, Transformative Dialogues: Teaching and Learning Journal, and teaches a fourth-year course on social and organizational change.
+She led initiatives across all of KPU’s campuses to define scholarship at KPU.
+She is a reviewer for several journals and is currently the editor-in-chief of KPU's electronic journal, Transformative Dialogues: Teaching and Learning Journal.

 Her research interests include the social determinants of health, teaching and learning and change in organizations.
 Her current research is a knowledge translation community action research project on relationship violence.
 Some of her research has focused on the South Asian community in Surrey.